MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

             <td>Defines additional constraints on the Product Offering Specification for the Product-Specific Attributes of a Product Offering for each Business Function and Product Action.</td>
             <td>Product Offering Contextual Information</td>
         </tr><tr>
-        <td>productRelationship</td>
+        <td>productRelationshipConstraint</td>
             <td><a href="#T_ProductRelationshipConstraint">ProductRelationshipConstraint</a>[]</td>
             <td>O</td>
             <td>Allows constraining the relationships between related Product Specifications.
 As an example, an Access E-Line OVC references Operator UNI and ENNI Product Offerings.
-Note: this effectively constrains the relationship between related Product Offerings (since the relationship is inherited from the Product Specification).</td>
+Note: this  constrains the relationship between related Product Offerings (since the relationship is inherited from the Product Specification).</td>
-            <td>Product Offering Product Relationships</td>
+            <td></td>
         </tr><tr>
-        <td>placeRelationship</td>
+        <td>placeRelationshipConstraint</td>
             <td><a href="#T_PlaceRelationshipConstraint">PlaceRelationshipConstraint</a>[]</td>
             <td>O</td>
-            <td>Allows constraining the Place relationships for the Product Offering.</td>
+            <td>Allows constraining the Place relationships for the Product Offering.
+Only the Place relationships that need to be constraint should be included.</td>
-            <td>Product Offering Place Relationships</td>
+            <td></td>
         </tr>
     </tbody>
 </table>

 #### 7.2.2.3.
 Type ProductOffering_Find

-**Description:** Represents entities that are orderable from the provider of the catalog, this resource includes pricing information.
+**Description:** Represents entities that are launched from the provider of the catalog, this resource includes pricing information.

 Inherits from: